 Potential Drawbacks to Consider

 The higher initial costs can be challenging.
 A percentage-based deductible, especially for higher-valued properties, results in substantial out-of-pocket expenses.
+Wind damage from hurricanes is a common reason these deductibles are triggered.
 For instance, a 3% deductible on a $400,000 home equates to $12,000 that must be paid before insurance coverage takes effect.

 Timing can create confusion for homeowners.
 Hurricane deductibles activate under specific conditions, like named storms classified as hurricanes, which some may find difficult to track.
 For those unaware of policy terms, unexpected costs may arise during a claim.